Why use factor analysis?

 What are factor loadings?

-The relationship of each variable to the underlying factor is expressed by the so-called factor loading.
+The factor loadings express the relationship of each variable to the underlying factor.
 Here is an example of the output of a simple factor analysis looking at indicators of wealth, with just six variables and two resulting factors.

 |Variables||Factor 1||Factor 2|